Skip to content

 A man on vacation looking into the distance holding a smartphone and camera.

 An exciting overseas trip can quickly turn stressful if you or a family member get sick or injured.
-This is where Australia’s Reciprocal Health Care Agreement (RHCA) comes in handy, helping cover the costs of medically necessary care across 11 countries.
+This is where Australia’s Reciprocal Health Care Agreement, opens in a new tab (RHCA) comes in handy, helping cover the costs of medically necessary care across 11 countries.

-To find out more, visit the Services Australia page.
+To find out more, visit the Services Australia page, opens in a new tab.

 What is the Reciprocal Health Care Agreement?